CosmWasm/cw-template/Publishing.md

 ### Note on build results

-Build results like Wasm bytecode or expected hash don't need to be updated since the don't belong to the source publication.
+Build results like Wasm bytecode or expected hash don't need to be updated since they don't belong to the source publication.
 However, they are excluded from packaging in `Cargo.toml` which allows you to commit them to your git repository if you like.

 ```toml